Orifice Flow Meter- Its Working, Types of Orifice Plates

 1. Concentric type Orifice Plate

-We use concentric orifice mainly for measuring flow of clean liquids, gases and low velocity steam flows.
+We use concentric orifices mainly for measuring the flow of clean liquids, gases, and low-velocity steam flows.

 The plate of this type of orifice has a sharp square edge bore at inlet and a bevel d structure at outlet side.
 The bevel shape helps to recover the pressure drop.
 Also because of this bevel structure (usually at 45 degree), vortex do not form.
 This in turn helps reduce the damage to the orifice as well as pipe.